lukeawyatt/lukeawyatt/snippets.md

-This file is used only for markdown snippets related to my profile.
+This file is used to collect markdown snippets for GitHub profile.
+These have been captured from various profiles that have crossed my path.

 ---